-Venue: Meeting held via WebEx Date: 25 th September 2020, 15:00-16:30 Attendees: Prof Kate Thomas, Non-Executive Dire ector (Chair) (KT) In attendance: Richard Samuda, Non-Executive Direc ctor (RS) Susan Rudd, Assoc Dir of Corp Gov (SR) Rafaella Goodby, Director of People & & OD (RG) Dr David Carruthers, Medical Directo r/Acting CEO (DC) Kathleen French, Interim Chief Nurse (KF) Apologies Waseem Zaffar, Non-Executive Direct tor (WZ) Toby Lewis, Chief Executive Officer (TL) Ruth Wilkin, Director of Communicat ions (RW) Lesley Writtle, Non-Executive Directo or (LW)
+Venue: Meeting held via WebEx Date: 25 th September 2020, 15:00-16:30 Attendees: Prof Kate Thomas, Non-Executive Director (Chair) (KT) In attendance: Richard Samuda, Non-Executive Director (RS) Susan Rudd, Assoc Dir of Corp Gov (SR) Rafaella Goodby, Director of People & OD (RG) Dr David Carruthers, Medical Director/Acting CEO (DC) Kathleen French, Interim Chief Nurse (KF) Apologies Waseem Zaffar, Non-Executive Director (WZ) Toby Lewis, Chief Executive Officer (TL) Ruth Wilkin, Director of Communications (RW) Lesley Writtle, Non-Executive Director (LW)

-Minutes Reference 1.
-Introductions [for the purpose of the audio recorder] Verbal The Committee members provided an introduction for the purpose of the recording.
+Minutes Reference Introductions [for the purpose of the audio recorder] Verbal The Committee members provided an introduction for the purpose of the recording.
 2. Welcome, apologies and declarations of interest Verbal Apologies were received from Toby Lewis.
-3. Minutes of the meeting held on 31 st July, 2020 РН (09/20) 001 The minutes of the meeting held on 31 July 2020 were reviewed.
+3. Minutes of the meeting held on 31 st July, 2020 PH (09/20) 001 The minutes of the meeting held on 31 July 2020 were reviewed.
 The minutes of the meeting held on 31 July 2020 were ACCEPTED as an accurate record.
-4. Actions log and matters arising from previous meetings РН (09/20) 002 KT reported that some actions were on the agenda and others were not yet due.
-The following updates were made: • PH (02/20) 002 - Undertake a mathematical exercise to identify how the gender Trust could be closed. pay gap at the RG reported further analysis is being undertaken and will be presented at the No ovember meeting.
+4. Actions log and matters arising from previous meetings PH (09/20) 002 KT reported that some actions were on the agenda and others were not yet due.
+The following updates were made:

+• PH (02/20) 002 - Undertake a mathematical exercise to identify how the gender pay gap at the Trust could be closed.